JohnAkerman/country-distance/PLAN.md

     - [ ] Splash screen
     - [ ] Game screen
     - [ ] Settings
+        - [ ] Ability to swap between km/miles
+        - [ ] Ability to hide country names (Improve score greatly)
+        - [ ] Continent filtering, so only countries in Asia
 - [ ] Allow ability to make it harder by showing more locations
     - [ ] Allow for 50/50 (reduced points)
     - [ ] Sort by distance, allow users to order the cities by closest using drag and drop